One-Loop Renormalization of Anisotropic Two-Scalar Quantum Field Theories: Introduction

-The present work complements these by providing a compact, basis--covariant one--loop renormalization technology tailored to multi--metric two--derivative scalar theories with direction--dependent mixing.
-The renormalization in the presence of such spatial anisotropy in quantum field theory has been previously considered, e.g., in Refs.~\cite{Arefeva:1994qr, Periwal:1995wm}.
+The present work complements these studies by providing a compact, basis--covariant one--loop renormalization machinery tailored to multi--metric two--derivative scalar theories with direction--dependent mixing.
+Related renormalization analyses for spatially anisotropic QFTs include Refs.~\cite{Arefeva:1994qr,Periwal:1995wm}.
+Another similar setup is $O(N)$ self-interacting scalar field theory with Lorentz violation from \cite{Carvalho:2013wsa}, where a mass renormalization up to two-loop level has been proceeded.

 A basic structural question in this setting is: \emph{how do interactions renormalize when the quadratic kinetic operator is anisotropic and mixes fields in a direction--dependent way?} Even for scalar theories, a fully systematic answer requires some care.
 First, the propagator is matrix--valued in field space, and kinetic mixing terms imply that the normal modes are not the original fields but momentum--dependent linear combinations.
+For example, in \cite{Bijnens:2018rqw} there is a similar to ours setup with both kinetic and mass mixing: it was investigated whether the kinetic term can be kept diagonal under renormalization group evolution, even though the fields mix.
 Second, in dimensional regularization and minimal subtraction \cite{Bollini:1972ui,Hooft:1972fi,Hooft:1973mf} one must separate UV poles from possible IR subtleties of massless vacuum diagrams.
 Third, if one wants results that are robust under field redefinitions, it is desirable to express UV divergences not in a particular diagonal basis but directly in terms of invariant spectral data of the quadratic operator \cite{Kamefuchi:1961sb}.